SedWilliams/C-labs/general_c/memory_in_c.md

 <ins>Memory is simply a large, global, array of bytes.</ins> The global aspect gives it the Random Access property
 meaning that it is accessible from anywhere in the program at any time.

-## How C represents Memory and stores values
+## Syntax for storing and creating objects in C

 Basic binary to value process: Binary (bits/bytes) --(encoding)--> Value (int, char, float, etc...)